Google Ads

-For many ecommerce businesses, Google Ads is a foundational part of their strategy.
-As much as 18% of all ecommerce revenue is a direct result of Google Ads.
+For many e-commerce businesses, Google Ads is a foundational part of their strategy.
+As much as 18% of all ecommerce revenue is a direct result of running ecommerce ads on Google’s platform.

-So in this Google Ads guide for ecommerce, I’ll take you through the whole platform and show you what to focus on for maximum impact.
+So in this guide, I’ll take you through the whole platform and show you what to focus on for maximum impact.
+After 12+ years of running Google Ads campaigns for ecommerce stores, I’ve figured out what works, what doesn’t, and what Google wants you to think works.

 Table of Contents